 - Enable faster debt repayment

-- Offer an additional source of liquidity for unexpected cash needs
+- Access additional sources of liquidity for unexpected cash needs

 - Better manage cash flows